-So this is a long process that started 30, 40 years ago, never got anywhere because the autocratic authoritarian power structure was so strong and could beat back any kind of rebellion.
+So, this is a long process that started 30, 40 years ago, never got anywhere, because the autocratic, authoritarian power structure was so strong and could beat back any kind of rebellion.
 But now people have reached the limit.
-And you see in Jordan and Lebanon and Iraq, Sudan, Algeria, other places, you see people just — they can’t put up with it anymore.
-They can’t feed their children in many cases.
-They don’t know what to do when they have four or five children and none of them have jobs, none of them are going to have any decent income.
+And you see, in Jordan and Lebanon and Iraq, Sudan, Algeria, other places — you see people just — they can’t put up with it anymore.
+They can’t feed their children, in many cases.
+They don’t know what to do when they have four or five children, none of them have jobs, none of them are going to have any decent income.

-So this is a process of public demonstrations representing people who have reached the limit of their endurance, and they are being treated by their own power structure — forget about Israel, forget about the U.S., forget about Russia, Iran, all these other people who are militarily and politically being involved in the Middle East and abusing people — just the internal disdain with which governments treat their own people, that’s the driving force.
+So, this is a process of public demonstrations representing people who have reached the limit of their endurance, and they’re being treated by their own power structure — forget about Israel, forget about the U.S., forget about Russia, Iran, all these other people who are militarily and politically being involved in the Middle East and abusing people — just the internal disdain with which governments treat their own people, that’s the driving force.

 And that’s what’s so interesting now.
-We’re not talking about people asking like they did 20, 30, 40 years ago in demonstrations to lower the price of milk or take away this extra tax on gasoline.
-They are asking for a complete overhaul of the governance system so that it reflects the fact that sovereignty is vested in the citizen and the citizen is the driver of public policy.
+We’re not talking about people asking, like they did 20, 30, 40 years ago in demonstrations, to lower the price of milk or take away this extra tax on gasoline.
+They’re asking for a complete overhaul of the governance system so that it reflects the fact that sovereignty is vested in the citizen and the citizen is the driver of public policy.
 What you have in Lebanon and most Arab countries is a political elite.
 And Lebanon is sectarian-based, so you have an oligarchy of religious and ethnic leaders who have been there for 30, 40 years — fathers pass it on to their sons.
-And in other countries, it’s not so sectarian based—it’s based on other mechanisms—but people are simply fed up in all of these countries.
+And in other countries, it’s not so sectarian-based; it’s based on other mechanisms.
+But people are simply fed up in all of these countries.

 AMY GOODMAN: Rami, we have five seconds.

-RAMI KHOURI: They don’t have strong ideas about exactly how to set up the government, but they are articulating principles that are very dear to them and alien to their real life, which is justice, opportunity, equality, decency, dignity and a normal life.
-That’s all they’re asking for—a normal life.
+RAMI KHOURI: They don’t have strong ideas about exactly how to set up the government, but they’re articulating principles that are very dear to them and alien to their real life, which is justice, opportunity, equality, decency, dignity and a normal life.
+That’s all they’re asking for: a normal life.

-AMY GOODMAN: Rami Khouri, I want to thank you for being with us.
+AMY GOODMAN: I want to thank you so much for being with us.